Cart 0 items: $0.00

 Kangaroo Island Wool

 The newest resident in the neighbourhood is Kangaroo Island Wool.
 Their custom-built facility is dedicated to the production of slow fashion.
-They take raw wool from local Kangaroo Island farmers and transform it into a range of stunning high-quality fashion garments that will last a lifetime.
+They take raw wool from local Kangaroo Island farmers and transform it into a range of stunning, high-quality fashion garments that will last a lifetime.
 Their new facility offers educational tours to see the entire process in action and a store stocked with garments produced onsite.
-Perfect mementos or gifts. www.kangarooislandwool.com
+Perfect mementos or gifts.
+Book your tour: www.kangarooislandwool.com

 If you have the time, wander a little further afield: